 - Higher Shipping Volumes as E-commerce Continues to Grow

 For the past several years, e-commerce sales have been on the rise.
 With people currently unable to go to brick and mortar stores or purposefully choosing to avoid them, those sales have accelerated even further.
 According to Deloitte, 73% of shoppers plan to have items delivered from 62% in 2019).
 Additionally, the holiday shopping season is expected to last longer than in previous years.
 In the new year, online shopping will simultaneously be occurring with holiday returns.

 Even before the pandemic, there was a shortage of truck drivers.
-Now, carriers have to deal with drivers contracting the coronavirus, getting furloughed, or going into early retirement.
-Not only is the decreasing number of drivers a problem, but there has also been a reefer shortage, and dry vans are at capacity.
+Now, carriers have to deal with truck drivers contracting the coronavirus, getting furloughed, or going into early retirement.
+Not only is the decreasing number of truck drivers a problem, but there has also been a reefer shortage, and dry vans are at capacity.
 Carriers that are flexible, accommodating, and dependable will stand out from the crowd during this season.